garywongkai/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. Currently, the application has a limitation where users are recommended to **keep only up to 8 users** in their schedule.
+2. Depending on your device, the application has a limitation where users are safely recommended to **keep only up to 8 users** in their schedule.
 Attempting to add more than 8 users <u> may result in unexpected behavior or performance issues. </u>

 <div style="page-break-after: always;"></div>